john-itcsolutions/au.com.itcsolutions.cheirrs.0.01/README.md

 <img src="./kubernetesinstallation-25-06-2021-1.png">

-It is a Kubernetes-based repo, designed for intallation of a juju charms kubernetes system, with Blockchain-Database Server ('smart-web' charm), and also includes a KubeFlow/TensorFlow model for development of Machine Learning Workflows on a separate local virtual 'cloud' controller.
-The 2 controllers ('betrieb', and 'lernmaschine') represent a very powerful basis upon which to build a multi-tenancy and multi-networked installation fully connected to the Elastos System of Blockchains for Distributed Identities (DID-SideChain), Main information recording (Main-Chain), Token exchange and storage (Token-SideChain) and the Ethereum Sidechain (ETH-SideChain) for Smart Contract Operations.
+It is a Kubernetes-based repo, designed for intallation of a juju charms kubernetes system, with Blockchain-Database Server ('smart-web' installed directly on kubernetes-worker-0), and also includes a KubeFlow/TensorFlow model for development of Machine Learning Workflows on a separate local virtual 'cloud' controller.
+The 2 controllers ('betrieb', and 'lernenmaschine') represent a very powerful basis upon which to build a multi-tenancy and multi-networked installation fully connected to the Elastos System of Blockchains for Distributed Identities (DID-SideChain), Main information recording (Main-Chain), Token exchange and storage (Token-SideChain) and the Ethereum Sidechain (ETH-SideChain) for Smart Contract Operations.

 On that repo you will find the 'smart-web' server, which provides access for requests from this cheirrs Front End to the PostgreSQL 'haus' database, via JavaScript calls to gRPC protocol buffers (yet to be) included in au.com.itcsolutions.cheirrs, but ready now, and implemented in python3.